taliajs/php2550finalproject/README.md

 ## Files

 - `code`: This folder contains the code from the project.
-  - **EDA** folder: This folder contains our exploratory data analysis
   -  `EDA.Rmd`: This file contains the code for the exploratory analysis.
   -  `geographic_methods.Rmd` and `geographic_methods.pdf`: Exploring methods for geographic visualizations.

-  - `preprocessing.R`: Contains the code used in our data cleaning/preprocessing
+  - `preprocessing.R`: Contains the code used in our data cleaning/preprocessing.
-  - `Linear_Model.R`: Linear model.
-  - `RF_Model.R`: Random forest model.
-  -
   - `variable_eda.R`: Exploring variables in model (frequency tables).
+  - `Linear_Model.R`: Linear model (code for creating and analyzing model)
+  - `RF_Model.R`: Random forest model (code for creating and analyzing model)

 - `data`: This folder contains the data used for this project:
   - `isolates.csv`: This is the original data (from the NCBI Isolates Browser)